marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Project#2 Operationalizing Machine Learning/README.md

  For experiment workloads with high scalability requirements, you can use Azure Machine Learning compute clusters; which are multi-node clusters of Virtual Machines that  automatically scale up or down to meet demand.
 This is a cost-effective way to run experiments that need to handle large volumes of data or use parallel processing to distribute the workload and reduce the time it takes to run.

- - Once the new compute cluster is successfully created, use this cluster to run the autoML experiment more information in the link :[compute-target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target)
+ - Once the new compute cluster is successfully created, use this cluster to run the autoML experiment more information  in the Reference :[compute-target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target)

  - You will see the experiment in the experiment section and a new model is created.